 The basis for recovery in a personal injury accident is negligence.
 When you’re involved in an injury case, it’s up to the jury to apportion liability and fault.
 To win financial recovery for an accident, you have to prove that the other party acted negligently.

-To prove negligence, there has to be some kind of legal standard for what amounts to negligent behavior.
+To prove negligence in a personal injury lawsuit, there has to be some kind of legal standard for what amounts to negligent behavior.
 The facts of every accident case are different from the next, so the courts have the challenge of how to determine whether negligence occurred in any given situation.
 In Nevada, and most jurisdictions, the definition of negligence is based on the reasonable person standard.
 To determine whether negligence occurred, the jury looks at what a reasonable person would do in the same situation.

 Proving Negligence and the Reasonably Prudent Person in an Accident Case